Tips Bulletin

 Cleaning a Retainer with Natural Toothpaste

-Toothpaste is probably the most straightforward cleaner for retainers.
+Toothpaste is probably the most straightforward cleaner for retainers and the best way to clean a night guard.
 Still, it’s important to choose a natural paste that is non-whitening and non-abrasive to prevent scratching the retainer’s surface.

 This is a good routine to follow before going to bed each night.
-Apply a small dab of non-abrasive toothpaste to the soft bristles of a toothbrush, and gently clean the surface of your retainer using a gentle motion to prevent scratching.
+Apply a small dab of non-abrasive toothpaste to the soft bristles of a toothbrush, and gently take care of cleaning a mouthguard or retainer using a gentle motion to prevent scratching.

 Rinse it under clean water to flush away debris and toothpaste suds.
 If you have a fixed retainer, use the same method to clean it as you do your teeth, and follow up with a good floss – cleaning and rinsing as needed.